Fish screens – what’s the story?

 With the shift to Audited Self-Management of consents and technology improvements associated with water metering, the opportunity has arisen to allocate resources to a new priority.

-Each year the council reviews its compliance monitoring priorities consistent with best practice as outlined in the Ministry for the Environment Best Practice Guidelines for Monitoring and Enforcement (p17).
+Each year the council reviews its compliance monitoring priorities consistent with best practice as outlined in the Ministry for the Environment Best Practice Guidelines for Monitoring and Enforcement (p17) (PDF file 8.69MB).
 These guidelines recognise that Councils have limited resources and therefore must take a strategic and prioritised approach to compliance monitoring and enforcement activities.

 In April 2018 the council added Fish Screens to its compliance priorities for 2018-19.
 In addition to compliance monitoring, the Fish Screen Improvement Campaign will include: educating consent holders on best practice, encouraging voluntary upgrades to older fish screens (in excess of compliance obligations) and efforts to build capacity within the engineering industry (to support fish screen upgrades).

 Gathering intelligence for the campaign

 Following a council decision to prioritise fish screen improvement, staff from the Service Delivery and Regional Support groups commenced the development of the Fish Screen Improvement campaign.
 This work included:

 - analysis of consents databases to identify and categorise consents for potential inclusion in the campaign;

 - consultation with stakeholder groups (including iwi, Fish & Game, Irrigation NZ); and

 - the completion of a four-week pilot study, which studied (among other things): resources required for monitoring; developing Standard Operating Procedures and training materials; assessments of both fish screen compliance (against consent conditions) and effectiveness (against best practise guidelines).

 The screens selected for inclusion in the pilot were chosen to cover a wide range of technically different screen types and consented volumes, and included both pump and open channels.

 - While some of the compliance issues could be rectified with maintenance, some had several issues to resolve, before they would be compliant.